-UC Berkeley security policy mandates compliance with Minimum Security Standard for Electronic Information for devices handling covered data.
+UC Berkeley security policy mandates compliance with Minimum Security Standard for Electronic Information for devices handling protected data.
 The recommendations below are provided as optional guidance for security and privacy training requirements.

-At least every two years, Resource Custodians, Resource Proprietors, Security Contacts, and End Users of covered data must complete privacy and security training appropriate for their role.
+At least every two years, Resource Custodians, Resource Proprietors, Security Contacts, and End Users of protected data must complete privacy and security training appropriate for their role.

-Regardless of implemented controls, the actions of individuals can result in the compromise of covered data.
+Regardless of implemented controls, the actions of individuals can result in the compromise of protected data.